Did God reveal His laws from the beginning, or were the 10 Commandments unknown until Sinai? Were God’s 10 Commandments in effect before Moses?

 The 10th Commandment tells us: “You shall not covet” (Exodus 20:17).
 Coveting is desiring and lusting after something that isn’t ours.

 We see this sin going all the way back to the Garden of Eden when Eve saw and desired (coveted) the fruit from the tree of the knowledge of good and evil (Genesis 3:6).
 Her coveting, provoked by the serpent, resulted in her eating the forbidden fruit.
 Adam ate of it as well (Genesis 3:6), and then both of them justified their actions (verses 10-13).
 The result of their disobedience to God was that they were kicked out of the Garden of Eden.

 Job also understood that coveting was sin: “If my heart has been enticed by a woman, or if I have lurked at my neighbor’s door . . . that would be wickedness; yes, it would be iniquity deserving of judgment” (Job 31:9, 11).

 To learn more about God’s commandment against coveting, read “The 10th Commandment.”

 The 10 Commandments existed before Moses and are still important today

-In summary, the 10 Commandments were known before Moses, and they are still important laws for all peoples today.
+The commandments are still important for all peoples today.
 God gave His laws for our good (Deuteronomy 10:13).
-They are based on love and help us know how to show love to God and our fellow man (Romans 13:9-10).
+They are based on God’s eternal character of love and help show us how to love God and our fellow man (Romans 13:9-10).
 “For this is the love of God, that we keep His commandments.
 And His commandments are not burdensome” (1 John 5:3).

 For further study, read the articles in this section: “The 10 Commandments and God’s Way of Life.”